 An example of a Fibro-Flare is when your pain levels jump up to an intolerable state.
 Your IBS symptoms seem uncontrollable, your fatigue feels unshakeable, you are hit by migraine after migraine, and your mental and emotional state may feel unstable.
 I understand that many of us with fibromyalgia already live a life at this level of intensity of symptoms, unable to work or maintain adequate self-care.
 It may feel like we live in a constant flare.

 Three years ago, following a minor medical procedure, I experienced a Fibro-Flare that lasted over six months.
 I was mostly bed-bound.
-It was my taste of hell on earth, and I felt broken not only physically by mentally and emotionally.
-Obviously, I'm here sitting at a computer with the focus and energy to write, taking breaks to stretch to help lower my pain, so I did recover from that flare and have found strategies that work for me to live with fibromyalgia and avoid flares.
+I felt broken physically, mentally, and emotionally.
+I'm here now though with the focus and energy to write, taking breaks to stretch to help stay on top of fibromyalgia pain, and am grateful I overcame that terrible flare-up and that I found strategies that work for me to live with fibromyalgia and avoid triggering fibro-flares.

-I think it's important to know what works for you and be ready if fibromyalgia flares strike.
-Though it's just as important to constantly check my habits and see where within my fibromyalgia symptom management I could make changes to help avoid being vulnerable to a flare-up of intense symptoms.
+It's important that we know what works for us and be ready if fibromyalgia flares strike.
+It's also just as important to constantly check our habits and see where within our fibromyalgia symptom management we can make further changes to avoid being vulnerable to a flare-up of intense symptoms.

 If you feel that your Fibromyalgia symptom management needs improvement, I urge you to dive deeper into looking first at three everyday "normal life" things that could be contributing heavily to the frequency and severity of your Fibromyalgia flare-ups.